benoitbrr/cheese_classification_challenge/README.md

 pip install -r requirements.txt
 ```
 ## Using this codebase
-This codebase is centered in the file Implement.ipynb
+This codebase is centered in the file Implement.ipynb.

 You just have to run the code (update the path before that) in order to train the model, and then to create a submission

 ### Training